Bootstrap - Environment Setup

 docs-assets/, examples/, and all *.html files are Bootstrap documentation.

-A basic HTML template using Bootstrap would look like as this:
+A basic HTML template using Bootstrap would look like this −

-Here you can see the jquery.js and bootstrap.min.js and bootstrap.min.css files are included to make a normal HTM file to Bootstrapped Template.
+Here you can see the jquery.js, bootstrap.min.js and bootstrap.min.css files that are included to make a normal HTM file to the Bootstrapped Template.
 Just make sure to include jQuery library before you include Bootstrap library.

 More details about each of the elements in this above piece of code will be discussed in the chapter Bootstrap CSS Overview.

-This template structure is already included as part of the Try it tool.
-Hence in all the examples (in the following chapters) of this tutorial you shall only see the contents of the <body> element.
-Once you click on the Try it option available at the top right corner of example, you will see the entire code.
+This template structure is already included as part of the Try it (online compiler) tool.
+Hence in all the examples (in the following chapters) of this tutorial you will only see the contents of the <body> element.
+Once you click on the Try it option available at the top right corner of example, and you will see the entire code.

 Now let's try an example using the above template.
-Try following example using Try it option available at the top right corner of the below sample code box:
+Try the following example using Try it option available at the top right corner of the below sample code box on our website −

 In all the subsequent chapters we have used dummy text from the site http://www.lipsum.com/.